Marrahs/Nasa_Asteroids_Dataset/README.md

 - What is the average distance of near earth object?
 - What is the average relative velocity of an Asteroid?
 - Is there any relation between estimated diameter and an asteroid being hazardous?
-- Does the realtive velocity km per hr decreases with the increase in estimated diameter?
+- Does the relative velocity km per hr decreases with the increase in estimated diameter?
 - What are the top ten potentially dangerous asteroids?
 - Compared the orbital eccentricity/inclination between hazardous and safe asteroids.